tagspaces/documentation/docs/ui/taglibrary.md

 Each tag has its own context menu, accessible by right-clicking on the tag.
 The context menu varies slightly depending on whether it's accessed from the tag library or from a file.
 When accessed from the tag library, the options are:

-- **Show Files With This Tag**: Searches for files with the selected tag.
+- **Show Files With This Tag**: Search for files and folder tagged with the selected tag.
-- **Apply Tag**: Applies the tag to selected files in the browsing area.
+- **Apply Tag**: Applies the tag to selected files and folders in the browsing area.
 - **Edit Tag**: Lets you rename the tag or change its colors.
 - **Delete Tag**: Removes the tag from the tag group and library, but not from any files or folders it's applied to.